tigerfarm/arduino/Altair101/READMEuserGuide.md

 --------------------------------------------------------------------------------
 # Altair 101 Computer User Guide

-This document is for users to run and manage an Altair 101 computer.
+This document is a guide for users to run and manage an Altair 101 computer.

 ------------------------------------------------------------------------------
 ## User Guide Sections